-Aino Väänänen (b.
-1986) is a Finnish documentary photographer based in London.
+Aino Väänänen is a Finnish documentary photographer.

 Aino is currently working on a personal project in Romania, documenting the lives of women at high risk of HIV living in Bucharest and their encounters with the team of social workers who visit these survivors day in and day out.

-“Untrue Finns is a strong and clear idea sparked by Aino’s personal point of view.
+True Citizens is a strong and clear idea sparked by Aino’s personal point of view.
 She wants to question stereotypes and she does it with an equally

 clear and strong visual style.
 That really makes the body of work coherent.”